 38.74331667, -76.70743333 (GIS format)

 Site MC is located in a small tributary off the upper tidal headwaters of the Patuxent River, Maryland.
 MC is 2.4 km upstream of the mouth, midchannel in the creek, which is approximately 7m wide.
-The southern bank is steep and covered mainly with hardwood trees while the Northern bank is tidal marsh.
+The southern bank is steep and covered mainly with hardwood trees while the northern bank is tidal marsh.
 The sonde is deployed vertically in a perforated PVC pipe.
 Average depth at this site is roughly 0.7 meters with a mean tidal fluctuation of approximately 0.6 m.
 The YSI is deployed 0.25 m off of the creek bottom.
 Salinities at this site rarely exceed 0.1 ppt.
 The bottom habitat is soft sediment, and SAV grassbeds are abundant during the summer months.
 Because this site is located along the main channel of Mataponi Creek, water quality is reflective of the general quality of water flowing along the main portion of the creek.
 The SAV community at this site is seasonally very dense and thus water quality is thought to be strongly influenced by the presence of SAV during the summer months.
 Freshwater inputs are not quantified.
 Any pollutants would most likely be due to agricultural runoff.
 No USGS gauge for streamflow is available.

 Railroad Bridge (RR)